FabricioRocha/input_br/README.md

 INPUT is a historic, beloved, classic partwork computer encyclopaedia from the early 1980s, first released in English by Marshall Cavendish.
 The Brazilian edition was published by Nova Cultural, part of Editora Abril, in 1985.

-One day I had an idea that these old BASIC programs might provide a good exercise in code analysis and inspiration for small programming projects in newer languages, especially in the BASIC family (and I was not the first to think that).
+One day I had an idea that these old BASIC programs might provide a good exercise in code analysis and inspiration for small programming projects in newer languages, especially in the BASIC family (and [I was not the first to think that](https://github.com/coding-horror/basic-computer-games)).

 Brazilian INPUT was one of the few magazines of the time with MSX BASIC programs.
 It was a very capable BASIC quite similar to later Microsoft BASICs for the IBM-PC.
 Also, I had an MSX computer when I was a kid, so I know a bit of it.
 For these reasons I decided to copy the MSX sources here, at least initially.
 But I would heartly welcome contributions in the form of sources for any other computer lines which were published in the Brazilian, English and any other editions of INPUT.

 I take NO CREDITS for the original BASIC source codes found here.
 They were copied and published here for educational purposes only.
-Should the authors or editors require, I will promptly remove them from this repository (senseless as it is after almost 40 years).
+Should the authors or editors require, I will promptly remove them from this repository (senseless as it might be after almost 40 years).

 ## Repo info